kyverno/website/content/en/docs/Writing policies/variables.md

 The special variable `{{@}}` may be used to refer to the current value in a given field, useful for source values.

 To find examples of some of these functions in action, see the [Kyverno policies library](/policies/).
+And for more complete information along with samples for each custom filter, see the JMESPath page [here](/docs/writing-policies/jmespath/).